rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> g.weakCondorcetWinners()
     ['A', 'C', 'D']

-We may get even more insight in the apparent outraking situations when looking at the Condorcet digraph:
+We may get even more insight in the apparent outranking situations when looking at the Condorcet digraph:
     >>> g.exportGraphViz('officeChoice')
-    *---- exporting a dot file dor GraphViz tools ---------* Exporting to officeChoice.dot
+    *---- exporting a dot file for GraphViz tools ---------* Exporting to officeChoice.dot
     dot -Grankdir=BT -Tpng officeChoice.dot -o officeChoice.png